I love baking, travel, reading, geeky tech gadgets, and writing.

-How To Bake Bread With Your KitchenAid Mixer
+Making Bread With a KitchenAid Mixer

 There's nothing quite like homemade bread, but a lot of people are intimidated by the process of actually making it.
 This has lead to the popularity of bread machines that only require you to add the ingredients and push a button.
 But there is a method that is in between the traditional, fully-manual method and the hands-off approach that uses a multi-purpose appliance you might already have: a KitchenAid stand mixer.

 I've had such a mixer—one of their smaller models, a KSM90—for over twenty years and have used it for everything from making angel food cake to mashed potatoes.
 But my favorite use is for baking bread.
 I usually use the recipes that are in the small cookbook that came with the mixer as they're the right size, but you can use any comparable bread recipe that calls for a similar amount of flour.
 The upper limits of recipe size are noted in the instruction manual.

-This method takes out the hand kneading part of baking bread, which is often the stumbling block.
-It is messy and time consuming when done by hand, and some people lack the manual strength for it.
+This method takes out the hand-kneading part of baking bread, which is often the stumbling block.
+It is messy and time-consuming when done by hand, and some people lack the manual strength for it.
 Using a stand mixture shortens the process and really reduces clean-up time.

-1/2 cup milk
+- 1/2 cup milk

-3 tablespoons sugar
+- 3 tablespoons sugar

-2 teaspoons salt
+- 2 teaspoons salt

-3 tablespoons butter
+- 3 tablespoons butter

-2 packages active dry yeast OR 4.5 teaspoons bulk active dry yeast
+- 2 packages active dry yeast OR 4.5 teaspoons bulk active dry yeast

-1.5 cups warm water (105°F to 115°F)
+- 1.5 cups warm water (105°F to 115°F)

-5 to 6 cups all-purpose flour
+- 5 to 6 cups all-purpose flour

 Notes About Ingredients and Equipment

 I buy my yeast in bulk from King Arthur Flour.
 Try the SAF Red Instant Yeast.
 One packet of yeast equals 2 1/4" teaspoons.
 The best way to store it is in the freezer in an airtight container (they sell appropriate containers at King Arthur).
 It's good for several years if you don't use it up before then.
 But if your bread isn't rising very well and the yeast is more than 2 years old, get a new supply—it can make a big difference!

 The water (and heated milk mixture) should be lukewarm when added so it doesn't kill the yeast.
 A digital thermometer is your best friend at this stage, although not absolutely required.
 Since the liquids should be just above body temperature, they should feel just barely warm.
 I've been baking bread for decades, and I don't feel I really took control of the process until I started using a thermometer.

 I prefer unbleached all-purpose flour—usually King Arthur or Gold Medal—but use your favorite variety.
 Just make sure it is not self-rising.

-Combine the milk, sugar, salt, and butter in either a small saucepan or medium size microwaveable container.
+- Combine the milk, sugar, salt, and butter in either a small saucepan or medium-size microwaveable container.
 I use my 4-cup Pyrex measuring cup in the microwave.

-- If using the stove top, heat over low heat until the butter melts and the salt and sugar dissolve.
+- If using the stovetop, heat over low heat until the butter melts and the salt and sugar dissolve.

 - If using the microwave, heat on high for about 60-90 seconds.
 The butter will not be completely melted but there will be enough residual heat to complete the job while the liquid cools.
 Stir to finish dissolving the salt and sugar.

-Cool to lukewarm (about 105°F to 115°F).
+- Cool to lukewarm (about 105°F to 115°F).

 - Dissolve the yeast in the 1.5 cups of warm water in the warmed bowl, whisking a bit with a fork or small whisk to help it along.

-Add the lukewarm milk mixture and 4.5 cups of the flour.
+- Add the lukewarm milk mixture and 4.5 cups of the flour.
 Attach the bowl and the dough hook to the mixer, making sure you lock the head in place.
 Mix at the lowest speed (the first position the speed lever clicks to) for 2 minutes.

-Continue at this speed, adding the rest of the flour, 1/2 cup at a time, until the dough clings to the hook and clears the sides of the bowl.
+- Continue at this speed, adding the rest of the flour, 1/2 cup at a time, until the dough clings to the hook and clears the sides of the bowl.
 You might need to help it along once or twice by pushing the flour down the sides of the bowl with a rubber spatula, but that's about it.

-Knead at this same speed for another 3 to 5 minutes until the dough is smooth and elastic.
+- Knead at this same speed for another 3 to 5 minutes until the dough is smooth and elastic.
 It will be slightly sticky to touch.

-Instructions - Rising and Shaping
+Step Two: Rising and Shaping

 - Cover and let rise in a warm place free of drafts until doubled, about an hour.
 I use plastic wrap to cover the bowl, but tea towels are also popular.
 Avoid terry cloth towels as they tend to leave behind bits of lint on the dough.

-Punch down the dough and divide in half using a dough cutter or bench scraper.
+- Punch down the dough and divide in half using a dough cutter or bench scraper.
 If you want to be really persnickety, you can use a digital kitchen scale to make sure you've divided the dough evenly.

 - Fold in thirds along the long edge, brushing off any excess flour.
 Roll tightly starting from a short end.
 Pinch the bottom seam and the ends, tucking them under and gently shaping into a loaf.

-Place each in a greased 8.5" x 4.5" x 2.5" loaf pan with the seam on the bottom.
+- Place each in a greased 8.5" x 4.5" x 2.5" loaf pan with the seam on the bottom.

 This bread makes great toast, and I keep meaning to try it with tea sandwiches.